fpgasystems/hacc/docs/infrastructure.md

 </p>

 # Infrastructure
-ETH’s Systems Group HACC is comprised of high-​end servers, Xilinx Alveo accelerator cardscall and high-​speed networking.
-Each Alveo card has two connections to a 100Gbps network switch to allow exploration of arbitrary network topologies for distributed computing.
+ETH’s Systems Group HACC is comprised of high-​end servers, Xilinx Alveo and Versal accelerator cards, and high-​speed networking.
+Each Alveo card has two connections to a 100 GbE network switch to allow exploration of arbitrary network topologies for distributed computing.

+## Servers
+Bla bla

+## Xilinx accelerator cards
+Bla bla

+## Networking